 The Deer Study first presented results (2 posters) on April 19, 2008, at a conference at Wilkes University.
 The Deer Study has now presented a total of 30 posters and given seven oral presentations at 20 different scientific meetings and published four articles in peer-reviewed journals.
 More than 30 students have participated in various aspects of the Deer Study and 21 of those have been co-authors on our conference and meeting presentations.
 To date, six BAC students have used the Deer Study as the basis for their senior capstone projects.

 A more detailed look at the study and its findings can be found at brynathyn.edu/deer-study.
 There you will be able to view past papers and posters as well as related news stories and links.
 The core faculty team on this ongoing project includes principal investigator Eugene Potapov, Fredrik Bryntesson, Edward Higgins, and Grace McMackin.
+David Robertson and Brad Nyholm at PERT were founding members and they are still part of the study.
+Allen Bedford was one of the original team members responsible for shaping the project into what it is today.
 The late Sherri Cooper conceived the Deer Study while teaching a deer ecology class at Bryn Athyn College, and many students have contributed to this growing and vibrant legacy over the years.

 President Brian Blair remarked, “The 10th anniversary is indeed a special milestone for this program, the science department, and the College.
 Developing this important research has benefitted the surrounding community while setting an example of academic excellence that the Bryn Athyn College family can point to with pride and admiration.”

 Congratulations to all those who are and have been involved in this exciting project!
 May there be many more years of study, discovery, and scholarly contributions under the auspices of this collaboration.